open-ephys/gui-docs/source/User-Manual/Plugins/File-Reader.rst

 Loading Data
 ###################

-The File Reader is compatible with files saved in the :ref:`binaryformat` (indexed with a :code:`structure.oebin` file), :ref:`openephysformat` (indexed with a :code:`structure.openephys` file) and :ref:`nwbdataformat` (indexed with a :code:`*.nwb` file) which can either be saved directly from the Open Ephys GUI or from another program.
+By default, the File Reader is compatible with files saved in the :ref:`binaryformat` (indexed with a :code:`structure.oebin` file).
+If the appropriate plugins are installed, the File Reader can also read data stored in the :ref:`openephysformat` (indexed with a :code:`structure.openephys` file) and :ref:`nwbdataformat` (saved inside a :code:`*.nwb` file).

-Each input file can contain mulitple streams but only one stream can be played back per FileReader during acquisition.
-The pulldown menu below the active filename allows switching between the available streams.
-In order to play multiple streams simultaneously, you can merge multiple FileReaders, each with the same input file and a different selected stream.
+Each input file can contain multiple streams/recordings, but only one stream/recording can be played back per File Reader during acquisition.
+The drop-down menu below the active file name makes it possible to switch between the available streams when acquisition is paused.
+In order to play multiple streams simultaneously, you can merge multiple File Readers, each with the same input file and a different selected stream.

 You can play back a subset of a recorded file by changing the "start" and "end" times at the bottom of the File Reader editor.

 File Scrubbing
 ######################

-For recordings longer than 30 seconds, a drawer button will appear on the left side of the File Reader to access the Scrubber Interface.
+For recordings longer than 30 seconds, a drawer button will appear on the left side of the File Reader to access the Scrubbing Interface.
+This interface makes it possible to quickly browse to different parts of the data file.
-The interface allows finer control over configuring playback.

 **Full Timeline**